littke/inspiritas-bootstrap/README.md

 If you keep all the original styling of both Bootstrap and Inspiritas intact, you can get new updates from us as well, without having to go through tons of git conflicts.

+## Photoshop file included

+We've included the original PSD file we used to build this design.
+Note that when creating the theme, some subtle changes were made and we perceive the theme to be the correct version in most cases, but the PSD file may still be useful for you.

+Also, the PSD includes some elements we've not yet coded but may in the future.